 Record Keeping

-Maintaining detailed records of cryptocurrency transactions is crucial for accurately calculating capital gains and losses and fulfilling reporting obligations.
+Maintaining detailed records of crypto transactions is crucial for accurately calculating capital gains and losses and fulfilling reporting obligations.
 The following information should be recorded:

-- Date and time of each transaction: Record the exact date and time of each cryptocurrency transaction, including purchases, sales, exchanges, and transfers.
+- Date and time of each transaction: Record the exact date and time of each crypto transaction, including purchases, sales, exchanges, and transfers.

-- Description and value of the cryptocurrency: Note the type of cryptocurrency involved in the transaction and its corresponding value in the relevant fiat currency (e.g., Australian dollars) at the time of the transaction.
+- Description and value of the crypto: Note the type of crypto involved in the transaction and its corresponding value in the relevant fiat currency (e.g., Australian dollars) at the time of the transaction.

 - Purpose of the transaction: Specify the purpose or nature, whether for personal use, investment, trading, or any other relevant category.